Key Takeaways

 Oklahoma's comparative negligence rules mean that the defendant will almost certainly argue that the victim — or, in child cases, the supervising parent — was at fault.
 A defense that a parent was not watching a child at a pool is common but not dispositive.
 The property owner's duty exists precisely because supervision lapses are foreseeable, particularly with young children.
 Courts recognize that a momentary lapse in parental supervision does not excuse a property owner's failure to install legally required barriers or maintain a safe pool environment.

 The critical threshold is 50%.
-Under Oklahoma's modified comparative fault system, a plaintiff whose fault is found to be 50% or greater recovers nothing.
-Below that threshold, the recovery is reduced by the plaintiff's percentage of fault.
+Under Oklahoma's modified comparative fault system, a plaintiff whose fault is found to be more than 50% recovers nothing.
+At or below that threshold, the recovery is reduced by the plaintiff's percentage of fault.
 In a wrongful death case involving a two-year-old who wandered through an unlatched pool gate, the jury's allocation of fault between the homeowner's failure to maintain the gate and the parent's alleged lack of supervision is often the central battleground at trial.

 Frequently Asked Questions